stscoundrel/old-swedish-dictionary-scala/README.md

 println(entries(100).definitions)        // ["afbränna, genom eld förstöra. hans trähws the af brendhe  [...and more]]

 ```

+**Java interop**: Should you use this library with Java, you may need to make some minor adjustements.
+For example, Java may consider fields case class DictionaryEntry to be "private".
+You can get around this by calling them as getters, like `myEntry.headword()` instead of `myEntry.headword`

 Individual words are returned in format of: